 Traditional homeless interventions for people with complex needs usually require them to complete a series of steps to make them ‘housing ready’ before moving into their own accommodation.
-Proponents of HF argue that there is a high drop-out rate from these schemes; users can struggle to meet their strict requirements and thus risk becoming chronically homeless.
+Proponents of Housing First (HF) argue that there is a high drop-out rate from these schemes; users can struggle to meet their strict requirements and thus risk becoming chronically homeless.

 Advocates of HF support the early provision of permanent housing which provides a stable home from which it is easier to deal with other underlying issues, such as substance abuse.
 Unlike most traditional approaches, HF commits to support individuals for as long as they require, even if a person leaves HF accommodation.
 Proponents of the HF model do not argue that all current strategies should be replaced by Housing First; it is seen as a programme particularly for those with multiple needs and as a complement to a wide range of rough sleeping interventions.